hnakamur/rustc-deb/src/doc/book/second-edition/src/ch01-02-hello-world.md

 On Windows, run `.\main.exe` instead of `./main`.
 Regardless of your operating system, you should see the string `Hello, world!` print to the terminal.
 If you did, then congratulations!
 You've officially written a Rust program.
 That makes you a Rust programmer!
-Welcome.
+Welcome!

 ### Anatomy of a Rust Program